WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Publish the rust example

-To publish the WASM container image to Docker Hub, do the following.
+To publish the WASM container image to Docker Hub, do the following:

 ```bash
 docker push secondstate/rust-example-hello